walia6/chessvisualizer/README.md

 ## Key Features

-- Parses thousands of PGN games and processes them concurrently.
+- Parses millions (even billions) of PGN games and processes them concurrently.
 - Visualizes where specific pieces tend to end up in games that end in checkmate or a draw.
 - Renders a 2×6 grid of heatmaps (King, Queen, Rook, Bishop, Knight, Pawn × checkmate/draw outcomes).
 - Cleanly integrates Java and Python through a simple pipeline.